 As we saw in Chapter 1 (Box 1.1), when economists develop theories about consumer and producer behaviour, they often make simplifying assumptions.
 When undertaking analysis of markets (demand and supply analysis), the model that will be used is based on the idea that the markets considered are highly competitive.
 This is a fundamental premise of the analysis that will be undertaken, and therefore it is important to keep it in mind when considering the information that follows.
 The word competition is used frequently in everyday language, especially by businesses, who would like you to believe that you are getting a good deal.
-When studying economics, however, competition is defined with reference to a set of criteria.
+When studying economics, however, the degree of competition is intrinsically linked to a set of key conditions.